The Shannon and Weaver Model of Communication: Elements, Diagram, and Examples

 Treatment

-Treatment refers to the communication way in which the message is conveyed to the audience.
-The communication way affects the communication system.
+Treatment refers to how the message is conveyed to the audience.
+The communication method affects the communication system.
 It represents the message packaging.
-The examples of treatment in communication are delivering messages formally and casually.
+Examples of therapy in communication are delivering messages formally and casually.

 Structure